mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 ---
-title: "Shipping is a state of mind"
+title: "Shipping Is a State of Mind"
 authorHandle: marcoow
 tags: [process]
 bio: "Marco Otte-Witte"